Camp Ashraf

-Camp Ashraf or Ashraf City was a camp in Iraq's Diyala Governorate, having the character of a small city with all basic infrastructure, and headquarters of the People's Mujahedin of Iran (PMOI/MEK).
+Camp Ashraf or Ashraf City (also known as the "Martyr Abu Munthadher al-Muhammadawi Camp" or FOB Grizzly) is a camp in Iraq's Diyala Governorate, having the character of a small city with all basic infrastructure, and the former headquarters of the People's Mujahedin of Iran (PMOI/MEK).
 The population used to be around 3,400 in 2012, but in 2013 nearly all were relocated to Camp Liberty near Baghdad International Airport after pressure by then-prime minister Nouri al-Maliki's office.

-Camp Ashraf (aka FOB Grizzly) is situated 96 kilometers north of Baghdad near the town of Al Khalis.
+Camp Ashraf is situated 96 kilometers (59 mi) north of Baghdad near the town of Al Khalis.
 On January 1, 2009, United States formally transferred control over to the Iraqi government.
-From 2003 to 2013, Camp Ashraf was attacked several times, the worst being on April 8, 2011 when the Iraqi Army raided the camp and killed as many as 34 people and wounded 318 more.
-On September 1, 2013, an attack was directed by Iran's Islamic Revolutionary Guard Corps and conducted by Iranian proxy militias Kata'ib Hezbollah and Asaib Ahl al-Haq killing 52 civilians, with numerous prisoners being taken to Tehran following the raid.
+From 2003 to 2013, Camp Ashraf was attacked several times, the worst being on April 8, 2011, when the Iraqi Army raided the camp and killed as many as 34 people and wounded 318 more.

+On September 1, 2013, an attack was directed by Iran's Islamic Revolutionary Guard Corps and conducted by Iranian proxy militias Kata'ib Hezbollah and Asaib Ahl al-Haq, killing 52 civilians belonging to the MEK, with numerous prisoners being abducted to Tehran following the raid.

+The Camp was briefly occupied by ISIS in 2014 and remained under the control of ISIS until 2015, when it was recaptured by the Badr Organization, an Iran-back militia (militia supported by Iran) affiliated with the Popular Mobilization Forces (PMF).

+As of 2025, the Camp remains under the control of Iraqi Private Militias affiliated with the Popular Mobilization Units (PMU) and the Islamic Resistance in Iraq (IRI).

 History

-Ashraf under MEK
+Camp Ashraf under MEK

-According to the U.S. State Department, the MEK was then welcomed into Iraq, where it supported Saddam Hussein's war against Iran (1980–1988).
+According to the U.S. State Department, the MEK, which established its base at Ashraf in 1986, was then welcomed into Iraq during the Iran–Iraq War.
 The city of Ashraf was named in commemoration of Ashraf Rabiei, a famous political prisoner at the time of the Shah, a senior member of the People's Mujahedin of Iran and wife of Massoud Rajavi.
-She was murdered in 1982 by the Islamic Revolutionary Guard Corps after the Iranian Revolution.
+She was killed in a firefight with the Revolutionary Guard in 1982, after the Iranian revolution.

 Development of a city

 The MEK established its base at Ashraf in 1986.
 The refugees began on a barren land with no facilities, paved road, or running water.
-The members of PMOI built it into a modern city with a complex of roads and buildings with many educational, social, medical, and sports facilities, manufacturing and agricultural works, and even having a university.
-Some people that defected from the MEK have made allegations of sexual assault.
-However, the MEK and Col. Leo McCloskey (former JIATF commander at Camp Ashraf) have denied these claims saying they are part of a misinformation campaign by the Iranian regime.
+The members of MEK built it into a modern city with a complex of roads and buildings with many educational, social, medical, and sports facilities, manufacturing and agricultural works, and even a university.